Bowel cancer screening saves lives, and it’s free.

 When will I receive the test?

-You will be invited to do the test every two years until you turn 74.
+- From the age of 50 you will be mailed the test every two years until you turn 74.

 Your test will arrive at the address listed on your Medicare card.
-Visit Services Australia to make sure your details are up-to-date.
-Usually, you will get your invitation on or around your birthday, but it can arrive up to six months later.
+Visit Medicare to make sure your details are up to date.

-Hot weather can affect the accuracy of bowel cancer screening tests, so if you live in an area where it gets very hot, you will be sent an invitation during the colder months of the year.
-It is important that you complete and return your test as soon as you can.
+Extended exposure to hot weather can affect the accuracy of any bowel cancer screening tests, so if you live in an area where it gets very hot, you will be sent a kit in the colder months of the year.
+If you would like to receive your kit sooner, you can also request it now.

-If you don’t complete your test, you will be invited again around your birthday two years later.
-If you have not received a kit, or yours is damaged, lost or expired you can ask for another test by clicking the button below.
+If you don’t complete your test, you will be sent another one in two years.
+If you have not received a kit, or yours is damaged, lost or expired you can request a replacement kit.

 A negative test result means there is no blood in your poo samples.
 This doesn’t mean that you do not have or won't get bowel cancer in the future.
 If you have a negative result, you still need to test again in two years.